bharathgs/Awesome-pytorch-list/README.md

 137. [PyTorch-VAE](https://github.com/AntixK/PyTorch-VAE): A Collection of Variational Autoencoders (VAE) in PyTorch.
 138. [ray](https://github.com/ray-project/ray): A fast and simple framework for building and running distributed applications.
 Ray is packaged with RLlib, a scalable reinforcement learning library, and Tune, a scalable hyperparameter tuning library. ray.io
 139. [Pytorch Geometric Temporal](https://github.com/benedekrozemberczki/pytorch_geometric_temporal): A temporal extension library for PyTorch Geometric
+140. [Poutyne](https://github.com/GRAAL-Research/poutyne): A Keras-like framework for PyTorch that handles much of the boilerplating code needed to train neural networks.

 ## Tutorials, books, & examples